 Names & Titles Challenge

 Instructions: Click on what's wrong in the following sentences.
 It could be bias, inconsistency, or incorrect style in a name or title.
-Scroll over the sentence to see the highlighted answer choices.

 Question 1: